adamoshen/cbspeeches/docs/01-get-country.md

 ## Perform language detection

-Speeches where the dominant language is not English, are removed.
-Of the 18,827 speeches, 18,813 (99.93%) are English and 14 (0.7%) are not English.
+Speeches where the dominant language is not English, were removed.
+Of the 18,827 speeches, 18,813 (99.93%) were English and 14 (0.7%) were not English.

 ```r